BA

 Apply Now

 In choosing to study this English Literature and Education Degree you'll immerse yourself in a broad range of texts from medieval through to modern, evaluated in various ways from the linguistic/stylistic approach through to political or social emphasis.
 You'll also spend 50% of your time covering the fundamentals of education.
 With a focus on gaining essential employability skills that include team-work, communication and time management.
 This English Literature and Education Degree is taught by dedicated, enthusiastic experts, often in very small tutorial and seminar class sizes, giving you the very best experience.
 Upon successful completion of this degree, students can progress and undertake a PGCE qualification.
-Also, as long as you meet the entry requirements, you will be guaranteed an interview for Primary PGCE at Aberystwyth.

 Course Overview